 Also, having a written explanation ready for other companies or organizations that may need your Social Security number in the future will help things go a lot more smoothly too.

-- new social security number new credit
+- accessing credit report after changing social security number

-- new social no credit
+- new social new credit?